 Many scientific advancements were then made in the sport; a better boat was a faster boat.
 For example, the ancient Greeks, when rowing, sat on seats that slid to allow them to use their legs to drive the boat.
 Harvard rowers found a way to grease their pants so that they slid on their immobile seats.
 This allowed them to dominate Yale because they were still using only the fixed seats.
 This led to the popular use of sliding seats in today's shells.

-Boat clubs started in America in the 1800′s.
-Philadelphia’s Schuylkill Navy, begun in 1858, was the first rowing association and the first amateur sports organization.
+Boat clubs started in America in the 1800's.
+Philadelphia's Schuylkill Navy, begun in 1858, was the first rowing association and the first amateur sports organization.
 Collegiate and amateur oarsmen started the National Association for Amateur Oarsmen (NAAO) in 1872.
-Women were not included in these clubs, even though they rowed in amateur and collegiate races also.
-In the early 1960′s the National Women’s Rowing Association was formed.
-Finally, in 1982, the NAAO and the National Women’s Rowing Association joined together to become the co-ed United States Rowing Association.
+Women were left out in these clubs, even though they rowed in amateur and collegiate races also.
+In the early 1960's the National Women's Rowing Association was formed.
+Finally, in 1982, the NAAO and the National Women's Rowing Association joined together to become the co-ed United States Rowing Association.